 - undertake in-depth research into an area of interest through the lens of one or more academic disciplines in the extended essay

-- enhance their personal and interpersonal development through creativity, action and service
+- enhance their personal and interpersonal development through creativity, activity and service

 The Diploma Programme core